Women in Germany: Professional life

-While women in East Germany were encouraged to participate in the workforce, this was not the case in West Germany, where a woman's primary role was understood to be at home, taking care of her family.
+While women in East Germany were encouraged to participate in the workforce, this was not the case in West Germany in the 1950s, when a woman's primary role was understood to be at home, taking care of her family.
+This division can be traced back to the postwar reconstruction era when West Germany emphasized traditional family structures as a cornerstone of societal recovery.
+Postwar policies, such as financial incentives for large families and legislation limiting married women's access to full-time jobs, were designed to reinforce the role of women as mothers and homemakers.
+These measures not only aimed to rebuild national stability but also served as a cultural counterpoint to East Germany's socialist promotion of gender equality in labor.
+However many women, particularly war widows and displaced individuals, entered the workforce out of economic necessity, driven by introduction of the new currency Deutsche Mark, the black market collapse, and the shift from a subsistence economy to wage labor.
+The tension between societal expectations and economic realities continues to shape gender dynamics in modern Germany.

 In recent years, more women are working for pay.
 Although most women are employed, many work part-time; in the European Union, only the Netherlands and Austria have more women working part-time.
 One problem that women have to face is that mothers who have young children and want to pursue a career may face social criticism.
 In 2014, the governing coalition agreed to impose a 30% female quota for Supervisory board positions from 2016 onwards.

 Compared to other Western and even non-Western countries, Germany has a low proportion of women in business leadership roles, lower even than Turkey, Malaysia, Nigeria, Indonesia, Botswana, India.
 One of the reasons for the low presence of women in key positions is the social norm that considers full-time work inappropriate for women.
 Especially Southern Germany is conservative regarding gender roles.
 In 2011, José Manuel Barroso, then president of the European Commission, stated "Germany, but also Austria and the Netherlands, should look at the example of the northern countries [...] that means removing obstacles for women, older workers, foreigners and low-skilled job-seekers to get into the workforce".